-Section 110(a)(2)(A) Emission limits and other control measures Section 110(a)(2)(B) Ambient air quality monitoring/data system Section 110(a)(2)(C) Program for enforcement of control measures Section 110(a)(2)(D)(i) - I Prong 1: Interstate transport - significant contribution Section 110(a)(2)(D)(i) - I Prong 2: Interstate transport - interfere with maintenance Section 110(a)(2)(D)(i) - II Prong 3: Interstate transport - prevention of significant deterioration Section 110(a)(2)(D)(i) - II Prong 4: Interstate transport - protect visibility Section 110(a)(2)(D)(ii) - Interstate and international pollution abatement Section 110(a)(2)(E) Adequate authority and resources Section 110(a)(2)(F) Stationary source monitoring system Section 110(a)(2)(G) Emergency power Section 110(a)(2)(H) Future SIP revisions Section 110(a)(2)(J) Consultation with government officials; Public notification; PSD and visibility protection Section 110(a)(2)(K) Air quality modeling/data Section 110(a)(2)(L) Permitting fees Section 110(a)(2)(M) Consultation/participation by affected local entities
+Section 110(a)(2)(A) Emission limits and other control measures Section 110(a)(2)(B) Ambient air quality monitoring/data system Section 110(a)(2)(C) Program for enforcement of control measures Section 110(a)(2)(D)(i) - I Prong 1: Interstate transport - significant contribution Section 110(a)(2)(D)(i) - I Prong 2: Interstate transport - interfere with maintenance Section 110(a)(2)(D)(i) - II Prong 3: Interstate transport - prevention of significant deterioration Section 110(a)(2)(D)(i) - II Prong 4: Interstate transport - protect visibility Section 110(a)(2)(D)(ii) - Interstate and international pollution abatement Section 110(a)(2)(E) Adequate authority and resources Section 110(a)(2)(F) Stationary source monitoring system Section 110(a)(2)(G) Emergency power Section 110(a)(2)(H) Future State Implementation Plan revisions Section 110(a)(2)(J) Consultation with government officials; Public notification; PSD and visibility protection Section 110(a)(2)(K) Air quality modeling/data Section 110(a)(2)(L) Permitting fees Section 110(a)(2)(M) Consultation/participation by affected local entities

-The Clean Air Act requires the EPA to set National Ambient Air Quality Standards for wide-spread pollutants from numerous and diverse sources considered harmful to public health and the environment.
+The Clean Air Act requires EPA to set National Ambient Air Quality Standards for wide-spread pollutants from numerous and diverse sources considered harmful to public health and the environment.
 The Clean Air Act established two types of National Ambient Air Quality Standards.
-Primary standards set limits to protect public health, including the health of "sensitive" populations such as asthmatics, children, and the elderly.
-Secondary standards set limits to protect public welfare, including protection against visibility impairment, damage to animals, crops, vegetation, and buildings.
+Primary standards set limits to protect public health, including the health of sensitive populations such as people with asthma, children and the elderly.
+Secondary standards set limits to protect public welfare, including protection against visibility impairment, damage to animals, crops, vegetation and buildings.
 The Clean Air Act requires periodic review of the science upon which the standards are based and the standards themselves.

-SIPs generally establish emission limits or work practice standards to minimize emissions of the air pollutants (and their precursors) for which EPA has issued air quality criteria (the “criteria pollutants”).
-The six current criteria pollutants are sulfur oxides (sulfur dioxide as indicator), particulate matter, oxides of nitrogen (nitrogen dioxide as indicator), lead, carbon monoxide, and ozone.
-EPA has established NAAQS for these pollutants and has updated these standards over time.
-As the NAAQS change, states must submit revisions to the infrastructure elements of their SIPs to reflect these changes.
+State Implementation Plans generally establish emission limits or work practice standards to minimize emissions of the air pollutants and their precursors for which EPA has issued air quality criteria.
+These are known as criteria pollutants.
+The six current criteria pollutants are sulfur oxides, with sulfur dioxide as the indicator, particulate matter, oxides of nitrogen, with nitrogen dioxide as the indicator, lead, carbon monoxide and ozone.
+EPA has established National Ambient Air Quality Standards for these pollutants and has updated these standards over time.
+As the standards change, states must submit revisions to the infrastructure elements of their State Implementation Plans to reflect these changes.

-EPA has recently revised the NO2, SO2 and Pb NAAQS to protect the public from adverse health effects, as appropriate under CAA Section 109, by:
+EPA recently revised the nitrogen dioxide, sulfur dioxide and lead standards to protect the public from adverse health effects, as appropriate under CAA Section 109, by:

-Replacing the annual and 24-hour primary SO2 standards with a new, primary 1-hour standard, to be effective one year after area designations for the primary1-hour standard. (see 75 Federal Register 35520);
+Replacing the annual and 24-hour primary sulfur dioxide standards with a new, primary one-hour standard, to be effective one year after area designations for the primary one-hour standard. (see 75 Federal Register 35520);

-Adding a new 1-hour primary NO2 standard, to supplement the existing annual standard (see 75 Federal Register 6474); and
+Adding a new one-hour primary nitrogen dioxide standard, to supplement the existing annual standard (see 75 Federal Register 6474); and

-Revising the level of the primary and secondary Pb standards (see 73 Federal Register 66964).
+Revising the level of the primary and secondary lead standards (see 73 Federal Register 66964).

-Main Functions of a State Clean Air Act Implementation Plan (SIP) There are three overarching activities that occur when a National Ambient Air Quality Standard is added or revised, as summarized below:
+Main functions of a Clean Air Act State Implementation Plan There are three overarching activities that occur when a National Ambient Air Quality Standard is added or revised, as summarized below:

-Within two years of revising the NAAQS for a criteria pollutant, EPA is required to identify or “designate” areas as meeting (attainment areas) or not meeting (nonattainment areas) the standard.
-Designations are based on the most recent set of air monitoring data. (see CAA Section 107(d)(1)(B), 42 USC § 7407(d)(1)(B).)
+Within two years of revising the standards for a criteria pollutant, EPA is required to identify or designate areas as meeting or not meeting the standard.
+Designations of attainment or nonattainment are based on the most recent set of air monitoring data. (see CAA Section 107(d)(1)(B), 42 USC § 7407(d)(1)(B).)